2022–23 Charleston Southern Buccaneers men's basketball team

 The 2022–23 Charleston Southern Buccaneers men's basketball team represented Charleston Southern University in the 2022–23 NCAA Division I men's basketball season.
 The Buccaneers, led by 18th-year head coach Barclay Radebaugh, played their home games at the Buccaneer Field House in North Charleston, South Carolina as members of the Big South Conference.

+The Buccaneers finished the season 10–21, 5–13 in Big South play, to finish in ninth place.
+They defeated High Point in the first round of the Big South tournament before falling to top-seeded and eventual champions UNC Asheville in the quarterfinals.

 Previous season

-The Buccaneers finished the 2021–22 season 6–25, 1–15 in Big South play to finish in last place in the South Division.
-In the Big South tournament, they upset UNC Asheville in the first round, before losing to USC Upstate in the quarterfinals.
+The Buccaneers finished the 2021–22 season 6–25, 1–15 in Big South play, to finish in last place in the South Division.
+In the Big South tournament, they upset fifth-seeded UNC Asheville in the first round before losing to USC Upstate in the quarterfinals.